aKaReZa75/Altium-Library/README.md

 | **Type**        | Specifies the type of component (e.g., NPN/PNP for transistors).                |
 | **Validation**  | Indicates whether the component has been tested (Valid/NT - Not Tested).        |
 | **Value**       | The key value or identifier (e.g., resistance for resistors, IC name).          |

-These parameters are essential for component selection and validation in PCB designs.

 > **Note**: For more information about **Inflow** and its usage, click [aKaReZa 29 - Q-A, The best way to manage Electronics Components Inventory](https://youtu.be/F4Bge-_tUWE).